jetm/git-recommended-uses/git-recommended-uses.md

 --

-Don't forge to look in `git help stash` for further details.
+Don't forget to look in `git help stash` for further details.

 ???